OscarBravio/energy-prices-forecasting/README.md

 Firstly, it generates any new features based on prices time-series : lags of prices in time, moving average, moving standard deviations, some financial ratios etc. Those features will be further called "time-series features".
 In next step data is divided into train (first 600 observations) and test (144 observations) sets.

-Secondly, ARIMAX model of energy prices is built and forecasts are made in a loop for every day of test datase (updating train dataset of every day from test data with every iteration).
+Secondly, ARIMAX model of energy prices is built and forecasts are made in a loop for every day of test dataset (updating train dataset of every day from test data with every iteration).

 ### featue_engineergin.py